Slevinski/slevinski.github.io/series/writing-and-representation/entries/perspective-and-authored-space/essay.md

 - that every perceptual issue has already been scientifically resolved
 - that perspective conventions are culturally identical everywhere
-- that the writing lane can replace the formal technical lane
+- that the writing-systems argument can replace the formal technical model
 - that spatial writing is simple merely because it is visible
 - that this paper replaces the need for rendered examples, reader studies, or fuller grapholinguistic treatment